muratk5n/thirdwave/en/2022/02/h2-end-use.md

 As H2 is weight efficient, there are applications for it through fuel-cells anywhere from powering cars to powering freight ships, or trains.
 The famous Hyundai Nexo vehicle is powered by 120 KW FC, its fuel is stored in three high-pressure fuel tanks packaged in the rear, with a combined 156-litre capacity and the ability to hold up to 6.33kg of hydrogen at a pressure of 700 bar.

 <img width="340" src="mirai1.jpg"/>

-A planned cargo ship [6] will have 2.5 MW fuel-cells supplied by liquid hydrogen tanks of 70 tons, be able to carry 240 TEUs with deadweight of 5,000 tons.
+A planned cargo ship [6] will have 2.5 MW fuel-cells supplied by liquid hydrogen tanks of 70 tons, willcarry 240 TEUs with deadweight of 5,000 tons.

-Homes can utilize H2 based fuel-cells to power the entire household.
+Homes can utilize H2 based fuel-cells to power entire households.
 A 2 KW fuel-cell system will use up 80 kg of H2 annually, and is more than enough to power the household.
 Note that as a by-product fuel-cells also generate heat which can be used as winter time heating.
 The hydrogen can be suplied as seperate canisters to be bought regularly, through pipelines.
 H2 can even be generated from rooftop solar and be converted into hydrogen.
 Tanks are compressed H2, a product by Lavo [7] stores H2 as metallic hydride.

 <a name='combust'/>